 Next Tuesday is Mardi Gras – meaning “Fat Tuesday” in French – and it’s the last hurrah before the Season of Lent begins (on Ash Wednesday)!
 If you’ve ever wanted to find an easy and yummy Mardis Gras King Cake recipe – we’ve got a great one for you

-Today is Mardi Gras – meaning “Fat Tuesday” in French – and it’s the last hurrah before the Season of Lent begins tomorrow (Ash Wednesday)!
-For many, tomorrow signals the start of a season that includes fasting, moderation, spiritual discipline and repentance in preparation for Easter.
-However, today is all about merrymaking and getting rid of all that yummy food in the house… by eating it!
+For many, Ash Wednesday signals the start of a season that includes fasting, moderation, spiritual discipline and repentance in preparation for Easter.
+However, Mardis Gras is all about merrymaking and getting rid of all that yummy food in the house… by eating it!

-King Cake is a popular part of the Mardi Gras festivities – and while you can make it from scratch using yeast, here’s an easy recipe using crescent rolls.
+King Cake is a popular part of the Mardi Gras festivities – and while you can make it from scratch using yeast (like the pretty one pictured above), here’s an easy recipe using crescent rolls.
 “King Cake” is a traditional coffee-like-cake inside of which you hide a plastic baby (representing baby Jesus – our King & Savior).
 Whoever ends up with that piece is King for the Day and will have good luck for the whole year!

-(Read more interesting tidbits about King Cakes, Fat Tuesday and more at the bottom of this post!)
+(Scroll down further to ead more interesting tidbits about King Cakes, Fat Tuesday and more!)

 - 2 Rolls of Crescent Rolls